0x5424/draw-32/docs/ABSTRACT.md

-This doc is a high-level overview regarding the design decisions behind this repository.
+This doc is a high-level overview regarding the design decisions for this software.
-For setup instructions, please refer to the adjacent README.
+For setup instructions, please refer to the adjacent [`README`](./README.md).

 ## Intro